moussambani/exercise-aws-04/README.md

 1. Fork the repo
 2. Commit everything that you do in your fork
-3. Create a pull request with your solution.
-Your pull request should include all source code which you used to create your solution.
+3. Give us a link to your fork
 4. Provide meaningful comments with your commits